-^{}Represents less than 1.0%.
+Represents less than 1.0%.

-- (1) The general partner of Newcastle Partners, L.P. ("NP") is Newcastle Capital Management, L.P. ("NCM"), the general partner of NCM is Newcastle Capital Group, L.L.C. ("NCG"), the sole member of NCG is NCM Services, Inc. ("NCMS"), the sole shareholder of NCMS is the Schwarz 2012 Family Trust ("Schwarz Trust") and the sole trustee of the Schwarz Trust is Mark E. Schwarz.
-Accordingly, each of NCM, NCG, NCMS, the Schwarz Trust and Mr. Schwarz may be deemed to beneficially own the shares of Common Stock directly owned by NP. - (2) NP, NCM, NCG, NCMS, the Schwarz Trust, Mr. Schwarz, Mr. Coleman, Hallmark Financial Services, Inc. ("HFS"), American Hallmark Insurance Company of Texas ("AHIC"), Hallmark Insurance Company ("HIC") and Hallmark Specialty Insurance Company ("HSIC") may be considered a "group" for purposes of Section 13(d)(3) of the Exchange Act.
+(2) NP, NCM, NCG, NCMS, the Schwarz Trust, Mr. Schwarz, Hallmark Financial Services, Inc. ("HFS"), American Hallmark Insurance Company of Texas ("AHIC"), Hallmark Insurance Company ("HIC") and Hallmark Specialty Insurance Company ("HSIC") may be considered a "group" for purposes of Section 13(d)(3) of the Exchange Act.
 Accordingly, each member of such group may be deemed to share voting and investment power over and beneficially own all shares of the Common Stock owned by all other members of the group.
-The address for NP, NCM, NCG, NCMS, the Schwarz Trust, Mr. Schwarz and Mr. Coleman is 200 Crescent Court, Suite 1400, Dallas, Texas 75201.
-The address for HFS, AHIC, HIC and HSIC is 777 Main Street, Suite 1000, Fort Worth, Texas 76102. - (3) Includes (a) 1,729,773 shares directly owned by NP, (b) 782,395 shares directly owned by AHIC, (c) 124,117 shares directly owned by HIC, (d) 124,117 shares directly owned by HSIC, (e) 100,691 shares directly owned by Mr. Schwarz and 95,000 shares which may be acquired by Mr. Schwarz pursuant to currently exercisable options, and (f) 106,678 shares directly owned by Mr. Coleman and 213,256 shares which may be acquired by Mr. Coleman pursuant to currently exercisable options.
+The address for NP, NCM, NCG, NCMS, the Schwarz Trust and Mr. Schwarz is 200 Crescent Court, Suite 1400, Dallas, Texas 75201.
+The address for HFS, AHIC, HIC and HSIC is 777 Main Street, Suite 1000, Fort Worth, Texas 76102.